 - Bags, including paper, plastic or reusable options

-- Mirrors, both in changing rooms as well as in clothing sections
+- Mirrors, both in changing rooms as well as in clothing sections (for apparel stores)

 - Banners, flags and signs to advertise departments, aisle contents, sales and promotions